-Notice that the switching is not only constrained by the fastest timescale in the Hamiltonian, but also that it depends on the initial displacement of the vibrational modes.
-The intuition is that, when the minima of the initial and final configurations are far apart from each other, the Wigner function of the quenched state will start far away from the origin and it will change very rapidly in phase space, with a velocity $\sim\mbox{displacement}\times\omega$.
-In order to avoid any relevant change in the quantum state during the quench time we need that $T_\text{sw}$ scales as the inverse of the average number of photons stored in the resonator in the quenched state, which is the physical interpretation of $\left\Vert \, C^{-1/2} \, \vc{V}_\text{start} \right\Vert$.
-This is the reason why the null space is forcibly removed from beforehand in~\eqref{eq:nullspace-removal}: Modes in the null space of the vibrational Hamiltonian, which correspond to the rigid degrees of freedom (translational and rotational) of the molecule, would have a marginally low frequency in a realistic emulation on a superconducting architecture.
+This proposition indicates that, by choosing a quenching time $T_\text{sw}$ that is $1/\epsilon$ times faster than the bound given by Eq.~\eqref{eq:quenching-bound}, the relative errors on the fidelity and other observables of the final state of the system after the quench can be bounded to be, at most, on the order of $1/\epsilon$.
+Notice that the switching is constrained not only by the fastest time scale in the Hamiltonian, but also by the initial displacement of the vibrational modes.
+Our intuition is that, when the minima of the initial and final configurations are far apart, the Wigner function of the quenched state will start far from the origin and will change very rapidly in phase space, with a velocity that is approximately the displacement times $\omega$.

+In order to avoid relevant changes in the quantum state during the quenching window, we need $T_\text{sw}$ to scale as the inverse of the average number of photons stored in the resonator in the quenched state, which is the physical interpretation of $\left\vert \, \hat{C}^{-\left(1/2\right)} \, \vc{V}_\text{start} \right\vert$.
+This is the reason why the null space is forcibly removed in Eq.~\eqref{eq:nullspace-removal}: Modes in the null space of the vibrational Hamiltonian, which correspond to the rigid degrees of freedom (translational and rotational) of the molecule, would have a marginally low frequency in a realistic emulation in a superconducting architecture.
 As a consequence, these modes could host a large population of photons.
-This is undesirable as it would decrease the switching times $T_\text{sw}$ necessary to approach the ideal quench, as these photons could leak into the cavities that represent vibrational modes through imperfections in the switching off of the tuneable couplings.
+This is undesirable, as it would decrease the switching times $T_\text{sw}$ necessary for approaching the ideal quench, as these photons could leak into the cavities that represent vibrational modes through imperfections in the switching off of the tunable couplings.